anirudhsundar98/AnimeDL/README.md

 <img src='https://github.com/anirudhsundar98/AnimeDL/raw/master/fmab_anime_dl.jpg' alt='FMAB Stone'>
 </p>

-An app used to download anime episodes or get links to video sources of episodes without having to open your browser or go through annoying pop-up ads.
+An app used to download anime episodes or get links to video sources of anime episodes.

+> Downloading and distributing anime episodes may be illegal.
+This app was written purely for educational purposes and you are responsible for its use.

 ## Installation